hannahcgunderman/hannahcgunderman/README.md

 - 🌱 **I’m currently learning** R and QGIS

-- 👯 **I’m looking to collaborate on** anything data management related, or topics involving science fiction media
+- 👯 **I’m looking to collaborate on** anything data management related, or research involving science fiction media, music geography, and experiential geography.

 - 🤔 **I’m looking for help with** mapping more-than-Earth landscapes in geospatial software